microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ## What you'll learn

-This exercise will introduce you to a variety of concepts, with links to supporting documentation throughout the tutorial.
+The primary purpose of this lab is for you to learn how to deploy a Container App application and environment via GitHub Actions or Bicep.
+As an addition benefit, this exercise will introduce you to a variety of concepts, with links to supporting documentation throughout the tutorial.

 * [Azure Container Apps](https://docs.microsoft.com/azure/container-apps/overview) for hosting your app's container images.
 * [GitHub Actions](https://github.com/features/actions) for creating CI/CD workflows to deploy your apps to Azure.
 * [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/)
-* [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=**bicep**) for creating and configuring Azure resources.
 * [Azure App Configuration](https://docs.microsoft.com/azure/azure-app-configuration/overview) for setting up feature flags to control the A/B test variance.
 * [Kusto](https://docs.microsoft.com/azure/data-explorer/kusto/query/) for building custom queries against the events your A/B tests generate.
 * [ASP.NET Core feature flags](https://docs.microsoft.com/azure/azure-app-configuration/use-feature-flags-dotnet-core?tabs=core5x), useful for when you want to test new features or bifurcate functionality for A/B tests.